It Turns Out, There is Such a Thing as Chinese Cheese

 Here, the blogs you should be reading right now with recipes and tips from their creators.

-What beer trends are you most excited by right now?
+What food bloggers are you newly excited about right now?

 I just started reading My Name is Yeh and love her creative takes on Chinese and Jewish food, with some Midwestern flair thrown in.
 I also adore The ABCD's of Cooking, an Indian cooking blog written by Chitra Agrawal, my co-chef for an Indian-Chinese pop-up dinner series that we do every season in Brooklyn.
 Green Kitchen Stories is a gorgeous read and makes me want to go travel around Sweden again.
 I'm also crushing on Paper and Salt and Eat This Poem, two food and literature blogs that make great bedtime reading.

 Kristin Donnelly is a former Food & Wine editor and cofounder of Stewart & Claire, an all-natural line of lip balms made in Brooklyn.